pangyuteng/vcnn/README.md

 # todo:
 create predict script
-modify train/test/predict script to be a scikit like class?
+modify train/test/predict scripts to be a scikit like classes.